Arts and Sciences College Overview

 Global Studies and Study Abroad

 Lamar offers a variety of opportunities for students to study in foreign countries, primarily through faculty-led programs.
 Course offerings range among diverse fields of study such as anthropology, art, biology, criminal justice, fashion design, health care, history, languages, and political science; in many instances, these courses are available for upper-level undergraduate or graduate credit.
 Students may likewise explore options for semester and year-long study abroad programs, being careful that the courses in which they enroll will transfer for credit to Lamar and apply to their respective degree plans.
+For addditional information, contact the Office of Study Abroad.

 Cooperative Education Program

-Qualified students in the Department of Chemistry and Biochemistry and the Department of Physics may seek approval to particiapte in a Cooperative (Coop) Education Program in which the student spends alternate terms at work and at study.
+Qualified students in the Department of Chemistry and Biochemistry and the Department of Physics may seek approval to participate in a Cooperative (Coop) Education Program in which the student spends alternate terms at work and at study.
 Students may contact the individual departments for further information.

 Air Force ROTC